-- Compresses network information into a single flow record. - Facilitates up to 99% reduction in data transferred. - Accelerates the migration of mission-critical workloads. - Provides summarized information on traffic source and destination, congestion, and class of service. - Identifies and classifies DDOS attacks, viruses, and worms in real-time. - Secures network against internal and external threats. - Identifies top consumers and analyzes their statistics. - Reduces the cost of security monitoring. - Analyzes the network flows based on algorithms and behavior rather than signature matching. - Analyzes east-west traffic between flows within and across VPCs.
+- Compresses network information into a single flow record. - Facilitates up to 99% reduction in data transferred. - Accelerates the migration of mission-critical workloads to AWS. - Provides summarized information on traffic source and destination, congestion, and class of service. - Identifies and classifies DDOS attacks, viruses, and worms in real-time. - Secures network against internal and external threats. - Identifies top consumers and analyzes their statistics. - Reduces the cost of security monitoring. - Analyzes the network flows based on algorithms and behavior rather than signature matching. - Analyzes east-west traffic between flows within and across VPCs.

 The NetFlow application contains key elements that specify what to match in the flow, such as all packets with the same source and destination port, or the packets that come in on a particular interface.
-For information about Match/Key fields, refer to Match/Key Fields on page 94.
-A NetFlow record is the output generated by
+For information about Match/Key fields, refer to Match/Key Fields.
+A NetFlow record is the output generated by NetFlow.

-NetFlow.
 A flow record contains non-key elements that specify what information to collect for the flow, such as when the flow started or the number of bytes in the flow.
-For information about Match/Key fields, refer to Collect/Non-Key Fields on page 97.
+For information about Match/Key fields, refer to Collect/Non-Key Fields.

-Figure 36: NetFlow on GigaVUE V Series Node on page 93 shows an example of a NetFlow application created on a GigaVUE V Series node in the monitoring session.
+The following figure shows an example of a NetFlow application created on a GigaVUE V Series node in the monitoring session.

-Figure 36: NetFlow on GigaVUE V Series Node
+Figure 7: NetFlow on GigaVUE V Series Node

 The NetFlow record generation is performed on GigaVUE V Series node running the NetFlow application.
-In Figure 36: NetFlow on GigaVUE V Series Node on page 93, incoming packets from G-vTAP agents are sent to the GigaVUE V Series node.
+In Figure 7: NetFlow on GigaVUE V Series Node, incoming packets from G-vTAP agents are sent to the GigaVUE V Series node.
 In the GigaVUE V Series node, one map sends the TCP packet to the version 5 NetFlow application.
 Another map sends the UDP packet to a sampling application.
 The map rules and applications such as slice, mask, and sample can only be applied prior to sending the data to NetFlow.